 The Funds classify and measure financial instruments in accordance with IFRS 9, Financial Instruments ("IFRS 9").
 Based on the Funds' business model for managing the financial assets and the contractual cash flow characteristics of these assets, it requires financial assets to be classified as amortized cost, fair value through profit or loss ("FVTPL"), or fair value through other comprehensive income ("FVOCI").
 The contractual cash flow assessment examines the contractual features of the assets to determine if they give rise to cash flow that are consistent with a basic lending arrangement.
-Contractual cash flows are consistent with a basic lending arrangement if they comprise solely payment of interest and principal outstanding ("SPPI").
-For the purpose of the SPPI interest, interest represents payment on account of the time value of money, the credit risk associated with a particular instrument, other basic lending risk and costs and profit margin.
-Debt instruments are measured at amortized cost if they are held within a business model which aims to hold them for a collection of contractual cash flows that meet the SPPI test.

-The Funds' investments, investments sold short and derivative assets and liabilities are measured at FVTPL, other than loans held by Ninepoint-TEC Private Credit Fund II, and receivables which are classified and measured at amortized cost.
+The Funds' investments, investments sold short and derivative assets and liabilities are measured at FVTPL and receivables are classified and measured at amortized cost.